bimasaktikr/simitra-kaido-api/README.md

-# 🧠 Machine Learning Backend Service (Mitra Ranking & Survey Aggregator)

-Backend ML ini bertugas untuk mengelola, memproses, dan menghitung hasil pemeringkatan mitra serta performa survei secara otomatis.
-Sistem dirancang dengan arsitektur terpisah antara profil mitra (ML pipeline) dan hasil survei (aggregator pipeline) agar proses lebih modular, efisien, dan mudah di-maintain.
+# 🚀 SIMITRA KAIDO - ML Backend API

+Machine Learning Backend Service untuk Mitra Ranking & Survey Aggregation dengan Apache Airflow dan FastAPI.
+This ML backend is responsible for automatically managing, processing, and calculating partner ranking results and survey performance.
+The system is designed with a separate architecture for partner profiles (ML pipeline) and survey results (aggregator pipeline) to make the process more modular, efficient, and easy to maintain.

-## 🧱 Struktur Folder
+## 🧱 **Folder Structure**

     simitra-kaido-api/
     ├── airflow/